acerzhoux/RaschKit/README.md

 1. Create a project file 'xxx.Rproj' in a working directory and open it.
-2. In the opened file, run code below.
-(If unable to install RaschKit, disconnect VPN.
-If prompted to update packages, select ‘3: None’.) install.packages(‘devtools’)\
+2. In the opened file, run code below (If unable to install RaschKit, disconnect VPN.
+If prompted to update packages, select ‘3: None’.). install.packages(‘devtools’)\
     library(devtools)\
     devtools::install_github("acerzhoux/RaschKit")\